-MTH 125 Ethics of Massage 2 0 0 2
+MTH 125 Ethics of Massage

 This course is designed to explore issues related to the practice of massage therapy.
 Emphasis is placed on ethical, legal, professional, and political issues.
-Upon completion students should be able to discuss issues relating to the practice of massage therapy, client/therapist relationships as well as ethical issues.
+Upon completion of this course; the student should be able to discuss issues relating to the practice of massage therapy, client/therapist relationships as well as ethical issues.

-MTH 210 Advanced Skills of Massage
+MTH 210 Adv Skills of Massage

-Prerequisites: MTH 120 or MTH 121
+Prerequisites: Select one: MTH 120, MTH 121